List of Laguna Beach: The Real Orange County episodes

-Laguna Beach: The Real Orange County, better known as simply Laguna Beach is a reality TV teen drama show that premiered in September 2004 on MTV in the United States.
+Laguna Beach: The Real Orange County, better known as simply Laguna Beach is a reality TV teen drama show that premiered and showed the lives of a cast of teenagers that consisted of mostly seniors, and some juniors, in September 2004 on MTV in the United States.
 After gaining popularity, the show returned for a second season.
 It concluded its third season in November 2006; the main cast from seasons 1 and 2 have since graduated, and season 3 began with a new cast of primarily high school juniors.
 The program, a reality TV series in genre, is presented in the form of a narrative, which is more common in drama series.
 All three seasons are presently available at the iTunes Store, in addition to the release of the first two seasons on DVD.
 The third season was released in the UK March 9, 2009.